bjkeller/bjkeller.github.io/_posts/2014-11-07-please-dont-fold.md

 ![Concept graph for conjunction of location and function and process](/figures/foldnot/conceptnet3.svg)

-Now --- I built this graph, and I have a hard time understanding what it means.
+Now --- *I* built this graph, and I have a hard time understanding what it means.
 The annotated sets are clear enough, but the edges are really hard to interpret.
-If we look hard enough, we can see that there are common annotations in the pairwise connected conjunctions, but to we have to do some Boolean algebra to out what we are looking at.
+If we look hard enough, we can see that there are common annotations in the pairwise connected conjunctions, but to we have to do some Boolean algebra to figure out what we are looking at.
 This graph really didn't help me understand the information any better, and I decided I needed another way.

 This is how I got to Formal Concept Analysis.